zimenglan-sysu-512/EmailClient/README.md

 # EmailClient
-A email client to recieve and send email with or without attachments
+An email client to receive and send email with or without attachments.